mrx7014/HorizonUX/README.md

 Let us know through our bot:
 📢 [**Luna's Project Bugreporter Bot**](https://t.me/luna_project_bugreporter_bot)

-✅ **Can i use this for Commercial use cases?**
+✅ **Can I use this for commercial use cases?**
-Open source your project to take anything from this project, this is a request it can be counted as illegal as per GNU General Public License 3
+You are requested to open-source your project if you use anything from this project.
+Failure to do so may violate the **GNU General Public License v3 (GPL-3.0)**.